dhis2-club-tanzania/rbf-app/README.md

     "changeOrigin": "true"
   }
 }
 ```

 We have provided `proxy-config.example.json` file as an example, make a copy and rename to `proxy-config.json`

 ## Build

+To build the project run

-Run `npm run build` to build the project.
-The build artifacts will be stored in the `dist/`, this will included a zip file ready for deploying to any DHIS2 instance.
+`npm run build`

+The build artifacts will be stored in the `dist/`, this will include a zip file ready for deploying to any DHIS2 instance.

 ## Running unit tests